bcgov/cas-registration/docs/frontend/developer-guide.md

 [Playwright accessiblity testing documentation](https://playwright.dev/docs/accessibility-testing)

-Accessiblity is important.
+Accessibility is important.
 To test a page for accessibility issues import the `analyzeAccessibility` helper function in a playwright e2e test and pass it the page object:

 ```javascript
 import { analyzeAccessibility, setupTestEnvironment } from "@/e2e/utils/helpers";